jcarterlab/Sweet-Home-Alabama/sweet_home_alabama.md

 ## **Method**

-The z-score for each data distribution is calculated and multiplied by a weight before being added together to arrive at a total score.
+The z-score for each data distribution is calculated and multiplied by a weight before being added together to get a total score.
 The weights are determined by order of importance as follows:

+##### Weight = x3

-###### Weight = X3 — psychological factors — population density, green and pollution
+Psychological factors — population density, sustainability and pollution

+##### Weight = x2

-###### Weight = X2 — security factors — safety, stability, government effectiveness
+Security factors — safety, stability and government effectiveness

+##### Weight = x1

-###### Weight = X1 — physical factors — average wage, cost of living, sunshine hours
+Physical factors — average wage, cost of living and hours of sun